Resolution 3877 - Annexation - Northwest Tracts 234RESOLUTION NO. 3877

 of Three Mile Drive will not have sewer service

-pending extension Of a sewer main to those locations.
+pending extension of a sewer main to those locations.

 It is feasible that an eight (8) inch main can be

-constructed along Northwest Lane and Three Mile Drive
+constructed along !Northwest Lane and Three Mile Drive

 to a 12 inch sanitary main on Hawthorne.
-Sewer hook-ups
+Sewer hookups

 are feasible at this time to those properties along

-Northern Lights Boulevard.
+Northern tights Boulevard.

 Storm Drainage: